joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 row in it.
 That is the throughput story, and it is a direct consequence of the sharing.

-### The output projection, which is where I got stuck
+### The output projection, the case worth thinking through

-The part I could not talk myself through was multi-head attention's output projection.
+The case that most deserves a careful look is multi-head attention's output projection.
 Each head produces its own output, they get concatenated, and `W_O` mixes them.
 Mixing is the point of that layer.
 So what stops it from mixing across tokens too?